gvwilson/sensibleadventures/coriandel/coriandel.md

 "Yes, m'lady."

 Never try to lie to a magician, not even by leaving things out.
 Not one like Lady Kembe.
 Her eyes grabbed mine like a hawk snatching up a rabbit.
 I could no more have looked away than I could have kissed my own ear.

 "Mmm...
 So that's what softened your stony heart, is it?"
 She sounded amused.

 Lose your temper, lose the fight.
-"He's a good lad, m'lady," I said stolidly, able to breathe again.
+"He's a good lad, m'lady," I said stolidly.
 "Could be of use to you, one day, if he's not dead."

 "Yes, well, today is not yet that day, is it?
-Still..." *Pat patta pat.*
-"All right.
-Bring me his boots.
-I will decide what I want in exchange later.
+Still..." *Pat patta pat.* "All right.
+I will decide your obligation later.
 Have we a bargain?"

-"His boots, m'lady?"
-That earned me a raised eyebrow.
+I didn't hesitate.
 "Yes, m'lady.
 Thank you."

 She snorted again.
-"You've been away too long, Swallow.
-You ought to know better than to thank a magician before hearing her price."
+"Y' have been away too long, Swallow.
+Y' ought to know better than to thank a magician before hearing her price."

 "Don't much care about the price this time," I said, and it was the truth.

-I put my hand out and smothered the candle flame.
-Her picture was suddenly a picture again.
-I nearly fell off my stool.
+Just that quickly, her picture was just a picture again.
+I put my hand out to smother the candle flame and nearly fell off my stool.
 I felt like I had been fighting in full armor since moonrise.
 Gaaah.
 Old meat, old bones...
 Still, I put her picture away before falling into bed.
-I don't think the emir's guard would have flensed me for talking to her, but like I said, Luck loves a careful man.
+Like I said, the saints love a careful man.

+Her voice woke me an hour later.  «Ishad...» I looked over blearily at the empty pillow beside me.  «Ishad...»

+It took me a minute to dig out the tube and unroll her picture.
+No need for the blood and the candle, not if she was calling me.
+"M'lady?"

+She was still sitting at her desk, but had a cup of tea now, and a loose scarf around her neck.
+"Are y'awake, Swallow?"

+"Yes, m'lady," I lied.

+"I've spoken with them an' all.
+They say you're to fetch yourself some boots."

+I rubbed my eyes.
+"Boots, m'lady?"

+"Aye."
+She yawned suddenly.
+"The first person as mentions boots to you, y'take theirs an' wear them when y' boy goes underneath.
+That's as best I can do."

+"But---I'm sorry, m'lady, I don't understand."

+"Y' din't come t' me for understandin'," she snapped.
+"Y' came t' me fra help, and that's m' help.
+First person as mentions boots, an' y' wear 'em into the underneath."

+"Yes, m'lady.
+Thank you."
+Saints damn all magicians for their cryptic nonsense, though I suppose they're just trying to spend as little of themselves as they have to.
+I stuffed her picture back into its tube for a second time, perhaps not quite as gently as I might have, and fell into bed once again.

-I woke far too soon.
+The next time I woke up was far too soon.
 At first I thought the pounding was in my head.
 Then I realized someone was thumping my door drum.
-I was still fully dressed, so I splashed a little water on my face and dragged my carcass to the front courtyard.
+I was still fully dressed, so I splashed some tepid water on my face and dragged my carcass to the front courtyard.

 Guardsmen.
 Three of them, a sergeant with ribbons around his sleeve and two men-at-ordinary.
 "You're Ishad?" the sergeant asked.

 I nodded blearily.
 "Yup.
 If you're here for lessons, I only have two spaces open right now, Orangeday morning first thing.
 You can come back then if you want."

-The sergeant took a heavy gold signet ring from his pocket and held it up for me to see.
+The sergeant took a heavy iron signet ring from his pocket and held it up for me to see.
 "Not here for lessons.
 Captain wants a word with you."

 Of course he did.
 I rubbed my eyes.
 "All right.
 Can I put on a clean shirt?"